readthedocs/readthedocs.org/docs/dev/design/redirects.rst

   And they will be useful for forced exact redirects only, since we can't match a redirect based on the response of the origin server.

-- Merge prefix redirects with exact redirects.
-  Prefix redirects are the same as exact redirects with a wildcard at the end.

 - Merge all redirects into a single type.
   This may simplify the implementation, but it will make it harder to explain the feature to users.